htcondor/htcondor/docs/admin-manual/security.rst

     macros that require authentication for only specific communications.

-    The macro ``GSI_DAEMON_DIRECTORY`` is specified to give HTCondor a single place to find the daemon’s certificate.
+    The macro ``GSI_DAEMON_DIRECTORY`` is specified to give HTCondor a single place to find the daemon's certificate.
 This path may be a directory on a shared file system such as AFS.
 Alternatively, this path name can point to local copies of the certificate stored in a local file system.